 - Beat in the molasses and egg with a few tablespoons of the flour to prevent the mixture from curdling.
 Scrape down the sides again, then add the flour all at once and mix until well blended.

-- Place the balls about 2 inches apart on the baking stone or cookie sheet.
+- Roll the dough into 1-inch balls, weighing about 23g each, then roll each ball in the sugar mixture.
+Place the balls about 2 inches apart on the baking stone or cookie sheet.

 - Bake each tray one at a time at 375 F for about 10-12 minutes, until the cookies have cracked and the edges are set.
 Be careful not to overbake, since they will harden up as they cool.